What is Apple Spatial Audio? What devices support it, and is it like Dolby Atmos?

 (Image credit: What Hi-Fi?)

-To listen in spatial audio when using an iPhone or iPad, make sure you're wearing compatible AirPods and are connected to the device, with an app open (Disney+ or Apple Music, for instance).
+To listen in spatial audio using an iPhone or iPad, make sure you're wearing compatible AirPods that are connected to the device, and have an app open (Disney+ or Apple Music, for instance).
 Open up your device's Command Centre by swiping down from the top-right corner of the screen, then press and hold the headphone volume icon.
 On the panel that pops open, you will see a Spatial Audio icon in the bottom row.

 Press the Spatial Audio (or Spatialise Stereo when playing Apple Music) icon to choose between three further options: Off, Fixed and Head Tracked.
 Choose Head Tracked if you want to deploy spatial audio and dynamic head tracking, while Fixed refers to spatial audio only.
 If you want to stick with good old stereo, simply tap Off.